code-captain18/wireframing/README.md

 ## What Type of Wireframe Is in the Figma Link?

-The wireframe at [Project Airbnb (node-id=1-2)](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) appears to be **high-fidelity**—featuring structured layouts, refined content placement, and polished spacing.
+The wireframe at Project Airbnb appears to be **high-fidelity**—featuring structured layouts, refined content placement, and polished spacing.
 Such detail is best suited for usability testing and guiding developers during implementation.

 ---